benwzj/benwzj.github.io/_posts/2021-03-08-git-practice.md

 ### undo a commit with `git reset`

-What is git reset

-- git-reset - Reset current HEAD to the specified state.
+- `git reset` - Reset current HEAD to the specified state.

-- git reset is a complex and versatile tool for undoing changes.
+- `git reset` is a complex and versatile tool for undoing changes.
 - It has three primary forms of invocation.
 These forms correspond to command line arguments --soft, --mixed, --hard.
 - The three arguments each correspond to Git's three internal state management mechanism's, The Commit Tree (HEAD), The Staging Index, and The Working Directory.